GisRocket/HistoryOfAI/README.md

-# ChatPC
+# History of AI
-Chat PC is chatbot with knowledge for computers.
+Storymap with knowledge for computers.